weswong/ParasiteGenetics/README.md

 `Population` is an object containing a list of individuals and their dynamics.

-`Migrating` and `MigrationInfo` are, respectively, the properties of an individual migration event and the characteristics of migration rates for a specific population.
+`Migration` and `MigrationInfo` are, respectively, the properties of an individual migration event and the characteristics of migration rates for a specific population.

 `Simulation` is the overall handler of setting up and parameterizing the initial conditions and dynamics of a parasite genetic-epidemiological simulation.